narchondas/narchondas.github.io/MSc Computing Project/msc-project/index.md

 - analytical vocabulary audit tables;
 - exported Excel and HTML outputs.

-The custom notebook uses the same v1.3 logic:

-- no word-level weights;
-- all terms and phrases count as one occurrence;
-- the document-level legal-force multiplier is applied only to the mandatory/control count;
+The custom notebook uses the same v1.3 logic.
+No word-level weights.
+All terms and phrases count as one occurrence.
+The document-level legal-force multiplier is applied only to the mandatory/control count.
-- the X-axis measures rights/citizen safeguards versus innovation;
-- the Y-axis measures voluntary/soft-law versus mandatory/control language.

 This version is therefore intended for reuse and experimentation.
 It allows researchers to test how other AI-related legal, policy, strategic, institutional or organisational documents are positioned on the same regulatory spectrum.